dv-chain/dv-chain/source/index.md

 }
 ```

 This endpoint retrieves the buy/sell price for an asset at the requested quantity.
+If you use the `fiat` query parameter instead of `qty`, the endpoint retrieves
+the buy/sell quantity at that requested price

 The given price will expire after the "expiresAt" time has passed.